Release-Candidate/OCaml-Buck-2-Examples/inline_test_runners/README.md

 - `buck2 build //...` - builds all targets.
 - `buck2 run //:bin` - run the generated executable.
 This is an alias for `buck2 run //bin:inline_test_runners`.
 - `buck2 run //:lib-inline-runner` - run the inline tests of the library.
 This is an alias for `buck2 run //lib:inline_runner`.
-- `buck2 run //:test` - run the generated executable.
+- `buck2 run //:test` - run the generated test executable of the inline tests.
 This is an alias for `buck2 run //test:inline_test_runners`.

 ### Examples